iambibhas/iambibhas.github.com/_posts/2015-12-30-free-basics-by-facebook-is-a-nightmare-on-the-internet.md

 > This may sound like a lot of money, but we as a country can afford this cost to bring everyone online.
 The Department of Telecom’s Universal Service Obligation Fund today has a corpus of 40,000 crore with contributions from all telecom operators over time.
 Facebook can simply contribute to the same fund and achieve its own stated goal of bringing all of India online without distorting markets.
 With our design, government can roll out Data Pack DBT nationwide within 3 months.

 We should be looking for ways to remove differential pricing from the equation.
 Solutions like these will help that agenda.
 If Facebook really wants a better life for the poor, they should be promoting options that gives those people access to the Internet, not Facebooknet.

+(Note: Nandan Nilekani was chairman of [UIDAI](https://en.wikipedia.org/wiki/UIDAI) and Viral Shah led the design of government’s subsidy platforms using Aadhaar)

 ### Ok..
 Can you explain what's wrong with Facebook choosing the websites?